 Mobile Device Collections

 Knowing what is possible to collect from mobile devices can help inform BYOD policies.
 The actual collection of mobile devices has gotten both easier and harder depending on the type of device and its configuration.
 In general, investigations of cell phones are looking for text messages, location information, power-on events, and pictures.

 Forensic data collection will collect the data on the device and not necessarily what the device can access.
 Therefore, BYOD policies should contemplate the additional collection of information from online backups or corporate mail servers.
 Note that downloaded files and draft or unsent email messages may be present on the actual device.
 There is a possibility that full file system collections may be possible for certain types of iPhones, called Checkm8; a full file system collection retrieves more information than the typical logical extraction, including full emails and third party application information.

 Text messages are an area of interest during forensic collections that should be addressed in any BYOD policy.
 In general, the text messages are stored on the device of the sender and receiver and but not by the network that transmitted the data.
 Note that some text message services (such as Apple streaming) delivers a text message to every device that is configured to receive messages from the stream.
 This may also be true for Android devices, as well as chat apps such as WhatsApp.
 The implication is that non-corporate users could have access to those messages or data without the sender's knowledge.

-Want to make a change in your electronic review system but scared of the burden – physically moving...
+Do you want to make a change in your electronic review system, but you're scared of the burden?
+It...